 - a.
 In 2006, the NDSCS ATOD Prevention Team was formed to complete the 2008 Biennial Review and address the important issues of alcohol and drug misuse.
-The ATOD Prevention Team meets monthly and provides direction to prevention efforts at NDSCS, for membership list see Appendix M. Minutes from all NDSCS ATOD Prevention Team meetings are available by request from the ATOD Specialist. - b.
-The group, currently chaired by Bethany Mauch, ATOD Specialist, created a Mission & Vision Statement in the Fall of 2014 which is reflected below: - i.
-NDSCS ATOD Mission Statement: The mission of the Alcohol, Tobacco and Other Drugs (ATOD) Task Force at North Dakota State College of Science is to bolster student success by promoting and supporting low-risk decisions regarding ATOD use throughout the College and the broader community. - ii.
+The ATOD Prevention Team meets monthly and provides direction to prevention efforts at NDSCS.
+Minutes from all NDSCS ATOD Prevention Team meetings are available by request from the Wellness Coordinator. - b.
+The group, which was chaired by Bethany Mauch, Wellness Coordinator, created a Mission & Vision Statement in the Fall of 2014 which is reflected below: - i.
+NDSCS ATOD Mission Statement: The mission of the Alcohol, Tobacco, and Other Drugs (ATOD) Team at North Dakota State College of Science is to bolster student success by promoting and supporting low-risk decisions regarding ATOD use throughout the College and the broader community. - ii.
 NDSCS ATOD Vision Statement: We envision a College and community free from high-risk alcohol, tobacco and other drug use. - c.
 NDSCS is a member institution of the North Dakota Higher Education Consortium for Substance Abuse Prevention (NDHECSAP).
 This consortium provides support to all member institutions to reduce substance abuse in North Dakota's college student population and reduce negative health and safety consequences related to substance abuse in that population.
 The efforts of the NDHECSAP are sustained by a full-time director. - d.
-NDSCS is represented on the Substance Abuse Stakeholder's Task Force, a Richland-Wilkin County community coalition.
-This community group proactively addresses the issues of alcohol and other drugs in order to promote a healthy community. - e.
 NDSCS is a member of the Project YES Youth and Community Prevention Coalition, whose goal is to prevent and reduce youth substance abuse and to encourage youth to make healthy, safe decisions.
 This coalition aims to reduce substance abuse among youth and, over time, among adults by addressing the factors in the county that increase the risk of substance abuse and promoting the factors that minimize the risk of substance abuse.
-It also aims to strengthen and maintain collaboration among community members to support the drug prevention efforts of the coalition. - Bethany Mauch, NDSCS ATOD Prevention Specialist has partnered with Ariel Johnson, Chair of the Project YES Youth and Prevention Coalition to provide a Vaping Education Presentation to Wahpeton Middle School and High School staff.
-(May 2018).
-25-30 staff members were present.
+It also aims to strengthen and maintain collaboration among community members to support the drug prevention efforts of the coalition.